kylecorry31/Trail-Sense/app/src/main/res/raw/conserving_battery.md

 You can disable weather monitoring in settings to conserve battery life.
 If you need weather monitoring, there are a few options available:

 - Decrease update frequency
-- Disable "force weather updates" (will not run on low battery)
-- Use the pressure setpoint instead (long press the pressure on the weather tab), and set a new setpoint every 3 hours
+- Disable weather monitor and open the weather tab to log every couple hours

 ## Use the black theme